Science

 Here at Lyme Community Primary School we believe children should be taught to evaluate their science work, using this as a platform from which to develop their knowledge and skill.
 In Early Years, children are assessed against the EYFS age related criteria within the strand of knowledge and understanding of the world.

-At KS1 & 2 we use the National Curriculum charted through ASE objective statements to monitor pupil progress against the key stage expectations and record these on SIMS.
+At KS1 & 2 we use the National Curriculum charted through ASE objective statements to monitor pupil progress against the key stage expectations and record these on INSIGHT.
 Each class produces a pre and post assesment for each unit to monitor content taught.
-At the end of each of these units, children are assessed through bespoke assessments designed for our school.
+At the end of each of these units, children are assessed through bespoke assessments designed to give a true judgement on their understanding.
 Children's progress is constantly tracked throughout topics using retrieval pracitice activities at the beginnng of each lesson.
 By consistently reviewing children’s work, teachers can monitor which pupils are working towards their age-related expectations and who may be exceeding these goals.
 This information is then used to inform curriculum planning outlining how additional support or challenge can be provided to meet the needs of our pupils.

 Enrichment opportunities